Can I give students with disabilities a different activity or excuse them from completing the assignment?

 If you aren’t converting your print materials to Braille or audio formats, then yes, you still need to learn about accessibility.
 Many students with disabilities need materials in a digital format in order to use them with assistive technologies.
 Even if you print all course materials for your students, some may prefer/request digital copies.
 Therefore, the original typed document needs to be formatted in an accessible manner.

-What role does DSS (Disability Support Services) play in all of this – can they help me make my course materials accessible?
+What role does Access Services play in all of this – can they help me make my course materials accessible?

-In some cases, DSS may be able to help you convert documents and caption videos.
-However, many DSS offices staff only a couple of people, so their capacity (and budget) is limited and should be reserved for extreme and urgent cases.
+In some cases, Access Services may be able to help you convert documents and caption videos.
+However, many Access Services offices staff only a couple of people, so their capacity (and budget) is limited and should be reserved for extreme and urgent cases.
 That doesn’t mean you shouldn’t reach out to them.
-Let your DSS office know that you are working on making your courses accessible; feel free to ask questions, and invite them to the table if you are shopping around for new course materials or technology – they will be helpful in identifying what questions to ask publishers/vendors.
+Let your Access Services office know that you are working on making your courses accessible; feel free to ask questions, and invite them to the table if you are shopping around for new course materials or technology – they will be helpful in identifying what questions to ask publishers/vendors.

 Why am I not being paid to do this work?